-Placing two ADA curb ramps per corner is recommended along arterial corridors, and on local streets in Pedestrian Priority Areas as defined in the Pedestrian Master Plan.
+In all new construction and reconstruction projects placement of two ADA compliant curb ramps per corner is required.
 Ramps should be aligned such that the tactile texture "points" to the opposing ramp across the street.
 The use of two ramps per corner is most effective where sidewalks are separated from the roadway by a buffer.